claviska/esbuild-plugin-inline-import/README.md

 ## Usage

-Always include this plugin _before_ other plugins, otherwise you'll see resolution errors.
+Always include this plugin _before_ other plugins, otherwise you may see resolution errors.

 ```js
 const esbuild = require('esbuild');